 The following photographic account is of the aftermath of the Langtang avalanche.
-The 112-photo post is well worth a browse as they are very well captioned which gives you idea of her and the rest of the survivors’ plight from the day of the quake to her return home in Australia on May 3.
+The 112-photo post is well worth a browse as they are very well captioned which gives you idea of her — as well as the rest of the survivors’ — plight from the day of the quake to her return home in Australia on May 3.

 But, who will hold them accountable?!